sfischerw/Job-recommender/README.md

 # Job recommender project

-Recommendation for job search in bay area
+Recommendation for UX and DS-related job search in bay area